Skip to contents

 admixMod

-A list of objects of class admix_model, containing useful information about distributions and parameters.
+A list of objects of class admix_model, with information about known distributions and known parameters.

 est_method